Killing of John Crawford III

-The killing of John Crawford III occurred on August 5, 2014.
-Crawford was a 22-year-old African-American man shot and killed by a police officer in a Walmart store in Beavercreek, Ohio, near Dayton, while he was holding a BB gun that was for sale in the store.
+On August 5, 2014, John Crawford III, a 22-year-old African-American man, was shot and killed by a police officer in a Walmart store in Beavercreek, Ohio, near Dayton, while he was holding a BB gun that was for sale in the store.
 The shooting was captured on surveillance video and led to protests from groups including the NAACP and the Black Lives Matter movement.

 A grand jury declined to indict the two officers involved on criminal charges.
 The City of Beavercreek eventually settled civil claims for wrongful death brought by Crawford's estate and family.

 Killing

 Crawford picked up an un-packaged BB/pellet air rifle inside the store's sporting goods section and continued shopping in the store.
 Another customer, Ronald Ritchie, called 9-1-1 claiming that Crawford had been pointing the gun at fellow customers.
 Security camera footage showed that Crawford was talking on his cellphone and holding the BB gun as he shopped, but at no point did he aim the BB gun at anyone.
 After the security camera footage was released, Ritchie recanted his statement that led to the fatal shooting and stated, "At no point did he shoulder the rifle and point it at somebody", while maintaining that Crawford was "waving it around".

 Two officers of the Beavercreek Police arrived at the Walmart shortly after their dispatcher informed them of a "subject with a gun" in the pet supplies area of the store.
 Crawford was later pronounced dead at Dayton's Miami Valley Hospital.

 A second person, Angela Williams, died after suffering a heart attack while fleeing from the shooting.